-- Might cause serious harm to the physical or mental health of the pupil or another individual. - Would reveal that the child is being or has been abused, or is at risk of abuse, where the disclosure of that information would not be in the child's best interests. - Would include another person's personal data that we can't reasonably anonymise, and we don't have the other person's consent and it would be unreasonable to proceed without it. - Is part of certain sensitive documents, such as those related to crime, immigration, legal proceedings or legal professional privilege, management forecasts, negotiations, confidential references, or exam scripts. - If the request is unfounded or excessive, we may refuse to act on it, or charge a reasonable fee to cover administrative costs.
+- Would reveal that the child is being or has been abused, or is at risk of abuse, where the disclosure of that information would not be in the child's best interests. - Would include another person's personal data that we cannot reasonably anonymise, and we do not have the other person's consent and it would be unreasonable to proceed without it. - Is part of certain sensitive documents, such as those related to crime, immigration, legal proceedings or legal professional privilege, management forecasts, negotiations, confidential references, or exam scripts. - If the request is unfounded or excessive, we may refuse to act on it, or charge a reasonable fee to cover administrative costs.
 We will take into account whether the request is repetitive in nature when making this decision.